Itsme-Didula/didu-md-v2.0/README.md

  ## If you want Autoreply/Bot chat
-Comment out the code form your Core.js line 224,332 in your own repo like -- [`Core.js`](https://github.com/Kai0071/A17/blob/main/Core.js)
+Comment out/delete /* , */ the code form your Core.js line 224,332 in your own repo like -- [`Core.js`](https://github.com/Kai0071/A17/blob/main/Core.js)
 ```js

 224   /* Dm and Groups Autoreply/Bot chat